-Here are 5 key points to take note for a fixed rate home loan in Singapore:
+Here are 5 key points to take note of a fixed-rate home loan in Singapore:

-Unlike what the name suggests, fixed home loans in Singapore aren’t fixed—at least not forever.
-The first thing you need to realise about home loans is that all loan packages will eventually turn into floating rates.
+Unlike what the name suggests, fixed home loans in Singapore are not fixed — at least not forever.
+The first thing you need to realise about housing loans is that all loan packages will eventually turn into floating rates.

 The fixed home loans typically have static interest rates for the first two to five years (fixed-rate period), and afterwards, the interest rates will likely increase or revert to “floating”.

-So if banks announce lowering of interest rates after you take the home loan, due to the fixed nature of your interest rate, you will not qualify for the new lowered rates for your monthly repayment instalments.
+So if banks announce the lowering of interest rates after you have taken the home loan, due to the fixed nature of your interest rate, you will not qualify for the new lowered rates for your monthly repayment instalments.

-Thus, you end up paying more for no reason.
-Look at the fixed rate period as a promotional period as the rates in this period are generally lower than the subsequent floating rate.
+Thus, you would end up paying more for no reason.
+To avoid this from happening, regard the fixed-rate period as a promotional period as the rates in this period are generally lower than the subsequent floating rate.